salserrano/BlueDucky-Payload-Generator/README.md

 - To open any browser links, it is assumed that the default browser has been configured within the phone's settings.
 We recommend setting Chrome as the default browser.

 Note:
-The output payload text file itself should work; any issues, such as technical errors, should be reported by opening an issue with the [main BlueDucky repository](https://github.com/pentestfunctions/BlueDucky/issues).
+- The output payload text file itself should work; any issues, such as technical errors, should be reported by opening an issue with the [main BlueDucky repository](https://github.com/pentestfunctions/BlueDucky/issues).
+- The commands run fast when executing and work well if the phone opens apps quickly.
+If the phone is slow and takes too long to open apps, it might miss the chance to type the link.
+I’ll create a slower version for slower phones in the future.

 ### Legal Disclaimer